fralik/rundata-net/docs/searching.rst

 Rundata normalizes all inscription texts, so that a search for *Ol* matches *Öl*.
 Rundata-net does not perform such normalization.

-Another type of normalization concerns punctuation and special symbols.
-Almost all punctuation and special symbols must be [CORRECTLY UNDERSTOOD?
-APM] removed for the purpose of searching (cf. :ref:`searching-multiple-words`).
+Another type of normalization concerns punctuation and special symbols in normalized texts.
+Almost all punctuation and special symbols must be removed for the purpose of searching (cf. :ref:`searching-multiple-words`).
 It is not possible to search for punctuation marks in the inscription texts.
 A search for `skarf` in transliterated text thus yields `s:karf` as one of its results.
 Refer to :doc:`/db/data` for a list of characters that are used as punctuation marks.
 A symbol which should **not** be removed is `-`.
 This means that if you want to find `f-ita` you have to search for `f-ita`.

 Search example
 --------------